Greater Manchester Mayoral Election 2024

 Image credit: Rebecca Lupton Photography

-Residents in Greater Manchester head to the polls to elect their next Mayor on 2nd May 2024.
-As part of a coalition of groups that includes Clean Cities Campaign, Walk Ride GM, Manchester Friends of the Earth, Sustrans, Living Streets and Asthma and Lung UK, we are calling on Greater Manchester’s Mayoral candidates to commit to sustained action to clean up the air we breathe.
+As part of a coalition of groups that included Clean Cities Campaign, Walk Ride GM, Manchester Friends of the Earth, Sustrans, Living Streets and Asthma and Lung UK, in early 2024 we campaigned for Greater Manchester’s Mayoral candidates to commit to sustained action to clean up the air we breathe.

 Greater Manchester’s Dirty Secret

-New polling from IPSOS, commissioned by the Clean Cities Campaign, found that 64 per cent of British adults think London is the UK city with the highest average annual concentration of Nitrogen Dioxide (NO2) compared to just 5 per cent who think it’s Manchester.
+Polling from IPSOS, commissioned by the Clean Cities Campaign, found that 64 per cent of British adults thought London is the UK city with the highest average annual concentration of Nitrogen Dioxide (NO2), compared to just 5 per cent who thought it was Manchester.

-In fact Defra data shows that in 2022 Greater Manchester had higher annual mean levels of NO2 than Greater London, at 54μg/m3 versus 45μg/m3 respectively.
-The UK legal limit is 40μg/m3 and the latest World Health Organization guideline is 10μg/m3.
+In fact Defra data showed that in 2022 Greater Manchester had higher annual mean levels of NO2 than Greater London, at 54μg/m3 versus 45μg/m3 respectively.
+The UK legal limit is 40μg/m3 and the World Health Organization guideline is 10μg/m3.

-With the number of children being hospitalised in Manchester for respiratory conditions nearly doubling in the last two years, our coalition seeks to highlight the dirty secret of Greater Manchester’s very high air pollution levels.
+With the number of children being hospitalised in Manchester for respiratory conditions nearly doubling between 2021 and 2023, our coalition sought to highlight the dirty secret of Greater Manchester’s very high air pollution levels.

 Our asks in more detail: